the1lab/1lab/src/Topology/Base.lagda.md

 # The category of topological spaces

+Topological spaces and continuous maps form a category, which we will denote $\Top$.

 ```agda
 Topology-structure : ∀ ℓ → Thin-structure ℓ (Topology-on {ℓ})
 Topology-structure ℓ .is-hom f X-top Y-top =